 LARC 2.0 aims to bring the advantages of an inquiry-based, research-rich curriculum to every Willamette undergraduate through three types of curricular innovation:

-Successful proposals for redesigned courses may also be directed to the beginning of the Willamette curriculum, the College Colloquium.
-All sections of College Colloquium meet at one of two scheduled hours, making collaborations between sections logistically simple.
+- College Colloquium Courses: All sections of College Colloquium meet at one of two scheduled hours, making collaborations between sections logistically simple.

 III.
 Program Revision: